 Taking out a personal loan means you’re committing to repaying that money.
 While you might be able to afford the payments now, that may not be true if your income or expenses change down the line.

-Something investors might not like to think about, but is a risk, is what if the market doesn’t perform favorably?
-What happens if there is a loss on the investment and you have to find other funds to make the personal loan payments?
-It’s a good idea to have a backup plan because even if the investment doesn’t provide the return that’s expected, the lender will still expect payments on that personal loan.
+Something investors might not like to think about, but that is a risk, is the possibility that the market doesn’t perform favorably.
+What happens if there’s a loss on the investment and you have to find other funds to make the personal loan payments?
+The reality is, even if the investment doesn’t provide the return that’s expected, the lender will still expect payments on that personal loan.

 Thinking about these kinds of contingencies can help you decide if a personal loan for investing is the best way to go.